 Read our full Vari Electric Standing Desk review.

-Read our full Flexispot EC1 standing desk review.
+Read our full Flexispot E7 Pro Plus review.

-Read our full Ikea Trotten standing desk review.
+Read our full Fezibo Electric Standing Desk review.

 We’ll admit, we weren’t the biggest fans of the walnut veneer that came with our Uplift V2 standing desk.
 Fortunately, Uplift offers its desk in a variety of surfaces, from laminate to bamboo to solid mahogany; there’s even a whiteboard option, in case you like the idea of writing on the desk itself.